 We collect the information requested by any of our web forms, together with any comments or ideas that you may send us.
 We also collect information about how people use our website.
 This is so we can continually improve the online customer experience.

-The Data Protection Controller, Unicorn House, Russell Street, Stroud, Gloucestershire, GL5 3AX.
+The Data Protection Officer, Unicorn House, Russell Street, Stroud, Gloucestershire, GL5 3AX.

 You can also get details of the credit agencies from which we get, and which we record, information about you.